 On August 6, 2021, we entered into the Loan and Security Agreement with SVB.
 The Loan and Security Agreement provided for an initial term loan of \$25.0 million funded at the closing, with an additional tranche of \$25.0 million available if certain funding and clinical milestones were met by August 31, 2022.
 In connection with the initial borrowing, we also issued warrants to SVB and certain of its affiliates for the purchase of up to 432,844 shares of our common stock, in the aggregate, at an exercise price of \$2.22 per share.
 The Loan and Security Agreement was subsequently amended, effective December 28, 2021, to, among other things, eliminate the additional tranche so that the \$25.0 million we have drawn down is the full amount available under the SVB Facility.
 As a result, we do not have any other borrowings available under the SVB Facility.
 In connection with entering into the Amendment we also amended and restated the warrants.
 These amended and restated warrants provide for the purchase of up to 649,615 shares of our common stock, in the aggregate, at an exercise price of \$1.16 per share.
+The Amended Loan and Security Agreement also required us to cash collateralize half of the sum of the then-outstanding principal amount of the SVB Facility, plus an amount equal to 5.75% of the original principal amount of the SVB Facility in the event we failed to achieve the Amended Milestones.
+We did not achieve the Amended Milestones and as of September 30, 2022, are required to hold \$13.9 million in a restricted cash collateral account with SVB.
+The collateralized cash represents a significant portion of our cash and cash equivalents that we are not able to access to fund our operations.

 To the extent that we raise additional capital by issuing equity securities, our existing stockholders' ownership will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, creating liens, making capital expenditures or declaring dividends.
-Furthermore, the ongoing impact of COVID-19 and geopolitical instability, including the military conflict between Russia and Ukraine, on global financial markets could make the terms of any available financing less attractive to use and more dilutive to our existing shareholders.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.

-We have incurred indebtedness that could adversely affect our business and place restrictions on our operating and financial flexibility.
+\We have incurred indebtedness that could adversely affect our business and place restrictions on our operating and financial flexibility.